4 Easy and Delicious Recipes for Cinco de Mayo

-This Tiffany Punch is perfect for Summer with a bit of tartness, plenty of sweetness and tons of flavor.
+Tiffany Punch – This Tiffany Punch is perfect for Summer with a bit of tartness, plenty of sweetness, and tons of flavor.

 1. Stir both ingredients together and serve over ice.

-Mexican Street Corn is my new favorite side dish.
-It is a very simple dish, basically corn is prepared and then rolled in yummy toppings.
+Mexican Street Corn – Mexican Street Corn is my new favorite side dish.
+It is a very simple dish, basically, corn is prepared and then rolled in yummy toppings.
 What isn’t to love?
 Queso Fresco is a very mild cheese found in most grocery stores.

 Makes several servings

-4 large ears corn (Ours were already cut into smaller sections, probably thirds)
+- 4 large ears of corn (Ours were already cut into smaller sections, probably thirds)

-I decided to go a flan recipe with a twist this year.
+Cream Cheese Flan – I decided to go with a flan recipe with a twist this year.
 Cream Cheese Flan is a bit like a marriage of flan and cheesecake.
 I loved the taste and how simple it was.
 It is a perfect ending to a big Cinco de Mayo meal.

 Makes an 8×8-inch pan

-1. Preheat oven to 350°F and heat sugar in a small, heavy-duty saucepan over medium-low heat.
-Stir constantly, for 3 to 4 minutes or until sugar is dissolved and caramel colored.
-QUICKLY pour into bottom of a 2-quart casserole dish that has been sprayed with cooking spray.
+- Preheat oven to 350°F and heat sugar in a small, heavy-duty saucepan over medium-low heat.
+Stir constantly, for 3 to 4 minutes or until sugar is dissolved and caramel-colored.
+QUICKLY pour into the bottom of a 2-quart casserole dish that has been sprayed with cooking spray.

-2. Place evaporated milk, sweetened condensed milk, cream cheese, eggs and vanilla in a blender; cover.
+- Place evaporated milk, sweetened condensed milk, cream cheese, eggs, and vanilla in a blender; cover.
 Blend until smooth.
 Pour mixture into the casserole dish (over the dissolved sugar).

-4. Bake 1 hour and 20 to 30 minutes or until knife inserted comes out clean.
+- Bake 1 hour and 20 to 30 minutes or until the knife inserted comes out clean.
 Remove flan from hot water.
-Cool at room temperature in casserole on wire rack.
+Cool at room temperature in a casserole on wire rack.
 Refrigerate for several hours or overnight.

-5. When ready to serve, run knife around rim; gently shake to loosen.
+- When ready to serve, run a knife around the rim; gently shake to loosen.
 If you are worried about it sticking, you can let the dish soak in a pan with about an inch of hot water to loosen the flan.
 It shouldn’t take longer than 10-20 seconds to loosen.

-6. Invert onto your serving dish.
+- Invert onto your serving dish.
 I recommend doing this over the sink encase there is any splashing from the sugar topping as you invert the dish.
-Also have your apron on!
+Also, have your apron on!